 - How long will my order take to be delivered?

 When you use our price calculator to get a quote, an estimated 'shipping on' date will appear.
 This is when your order will be finish printing and be shipped from the printers.

-When you enter your postal code at the next step, you will be given a choice of shipping services, which can vary from Next Day Air to 3 Day Select or Ground.
+When you enter your postal code at the next step, you will be given a choice of shipping services.

 So if you placed your print order on the 1st of June, the 'shipping on' date was the 5th of June and you selected UPS 3 Day Select for shipping to your address, your print order would take an estimated total of 7 days to arrive.

 If you need your ordered delivered on a specific date, please contact us and we’ll do everything we can to get it to you when you need it.

 - I need my order for a certain date.
 Can you accommodate this?

 - Usually, yes we can.
 Please call us on 888.510.1456 and we’ll do our very best.
 Although it may not always be possible.

 We use UPS for all of our deliveries.